lsst/templates/project_templates/stack_package/README.md

 EUPS package name.
 This is the name of the repository and the directory.

+### cookiecutter.stack_name

+The name of the EUPS stack that this package is part of (if at all).
+This variable determines the layout of the `doc/` directory and seed content for the README.
+Options are:

+- "LSST Science Pipelines" — documentation for the package is expected to be published at https://pipelines.lsst.io.
+- "None" — the package is not part of an EUPS stack.
+In this case, the documentation is structured so that it can be deployed to its own site.

 ### cookiecutter.copyright_year

 The year, or years that the named institution made contributions.